-Pain and Symptom Management in Macon & Eastman, GA
+Pain and Symptom Management in Central Georgia

 Pain medication is offered in a variety of forms and the correct form can be decided by the attending physician.
 If the patient is receiving at-home care, the primary caregiver will receive basic training so that he or she can help administer the medication properly.
 Our staff of doctors and nurses are on call to prescribe and manage the pain regimen at all times.

-Patients who are on narcotics sometimes experience side effects such as constipation, nausea or vomiting.
+Patients who are on narcotics sometimes experience side effects such as constipation, nausea, or vomiting.
 Stool softeners or laxatives are recommended to help prevent constipation.
 Anti-emetic medications can be taken before meals to help prevent nausea and vomiting.
 Catheters can also be inserted if there are urinary problems.
 All of these solutions are managed by the attending medical team.